Consent forms for user research

 Make sure you have informed consent before you begin the research session.
 Explain to the participant what the research is about and what it will involve.

 You usually ask the user complete a form to confirm their permission and document their preferences for how we can save and share their information, including video and audio.

 Crafting a consent form

 Every user research session is different.
-You need to think about all of the kinds of information you may need to capture during the research and adjust the consent form to include them.
+Think about all the information you may need to capture during the research.
+Adjust the consent form to reflect this.
 For example, the participant may be sharing artefacts that contain their address and details of disability.

 The most important information you need in a consent form is:

-- who is conducting the research — the researcher, the team and also the agency
+- who is conducting the research — the researcher, team and agency

 - why you are doing the research

 - what you will do with the information and recording

 - how the user can withdraw their consent (including a contact phone number or email address)